keuperj/keuper-labs/_members/margret.md

 {% capture text %}
-**Margret Keuper** is Professor for Visual Computing at the University Siegen and head of the *Robust Visual Learning Group* at MPI Saarbrücken.
+**Margret Keuper** is full Professor for Machine Learning at Mannheim University and head of the *Robust Visual Learning Group* at MPI Saarbrücken.
 Her research interests are ...

 {%
   include link.html